 I cleared my throat and pushed my black, curved frame glasses up the bridge of my nose with my index finger.

 “I-I’m sorry, but what did you just say?”
-A nervous titter making me stutter my words at first.
+A nervous stutter made me stumble over my words.
 There had to be some mistake.

 “You are Alexandra Schau, yes?” he asked, white brows drawing down over deep-set, blue eyes, which were framed by copious wrinkles and half-frame, silver glasses.
 We had a large family, and many more pages of the will to go through if the stack on the mahogany, clawfoot desk was any indication.
 His tone and posture said he didn’t appreciate the interruption, as his mouth turned down in a frown, deepening the wrinkles next to his thin lips.

 “Then you receive the Hinterlander.
 Now, to my–” he continued, but the blood rushing in my ears drowned him out.
-All the air escaped from my body, and with wide, rust colored eyes, I scanned the room for the closest exit.
-Before anyone could move to stop me, I bolted from the room, my beige and gray, low-heeled, oxford shoes making nervous clicks on the chestnut-stained, hardwood floors.
+All the air escaped from my body, and with wide eyes, I scanned the room for the closest exit.
+Before anyone could move to stop me, I bolted from the room, my gray, low-heeled shoes making nervous click-clacks on the hardwood floors.

-Spotting the glass, double-doors that opened onto the wooden veranda overlooking the back of his vast estate, I rushed out into the crisp autumn air, and took gulping breaths to clear my head.
-After a moment I stood, still a little dizzy, and found that I’d caught the eye of several servants out to light the lamps to ward off the gathering dusk.
+Spotting the glass, double-doors that opened onto the wooden veranda overlooking the back of his vast estate, I rushed out into the crisp autumn air, closing the doors behind me and leaning against them with a thud.
+I took gulping breaths to clear my head.
+After a moment I stood, still a little dizzy, and found that I’d caught the eye of several servants out to light the lamps for the evening.
 I plastered a nervous, frozen smile across my face, and made my way down the steps towards the gardens, seeking solitude.

-As my breath fogged in the chilly air, I pulled my soft, wide grey scarf and hat from a pocket on my matching, double-breasted, wool pea coat.
-The bottom edge of the jacket stopped not far above my full, knee-length, beige skirt, and grey, cable-knit, knee high socks.
-I hadn’t dressed for a stroll in the weather, and now that my shock was wearing off in the face of the cooler temperatures, I grumbled as I pulled the knitted hat over my butterscotch blonde, wide curly hair.
+As my breath fogged in the chilly air, I pulled my soft grey scarf and hat from a pocket on my matching, double-breasted, wool coat.
+The bottom edge of the jacket stopped not far above my knee-length, beige skirt, and grey, knee high socks.
+I hadn’t dressed for a stroll in the weather, and now that my shock was wearing off in the face of the cooler temperatures, I grumbled as I pulled the knitted hat over my curly, butterscotch blonde hair.

 “He couldn’t have just given me a few books, oh, no, he had to go and give me that lumbering beast!”
 I fumed, and threw the scarf around my neck, not paying attention to where I was going.

 “That’s not very nice.
 How would you like to be called a lumbering beast?”
 A gravelly voice asked, and I stopped short with a surprised gasp.
-I’d been concentrating so hard on the gravel path, and my predicament, I had almost run into the man in front of me.
+I’d been concentrating so hard on the gravel path, and my predicament, I’d almost run into the man.

 He wasn’t particularly tall, but he was sturdy, with large, calloused hands, easily hefting three bags of some type of feed over one massive shoulder.
-His face almost had a rough, unfinished quality to it, with a wide nose that had seen its fair share of breaks, and a square jaw with more stubble on it than polite society deemed appropriate.
+His face had a rough, unfinished quality to it, with a wide nose that had seen its fair share of breaks, and a square jaw with more stubble on it than polite society deemed appropriate.
 Thick, wavy black hair was longer on the top, and half-slicked back, while the sides were almost completely shorn to his skull.
-He wore navy blue, long-sleeved coveralls, with a brown, thermal Duck jacket over top.
-His black work boots were large, and worn in most places, indicating years, or hard, use.
+He wore navy blue, long-sleeved coveralls, with a brown, thermal jacket over top.
+His black work boots were large, and worn in most places.

 “Well?” he prompted, thick eyebrows drawing down over golden brown eyes.